praekeltfoundation/healthcheckbot/hh/actions/README.md

 -----------------------------------
 The source for this information was given directly by Higher Health

-Current info is from 29 September 2020.
+Current info is from 2 November 2020.

 That data is in Excel xlsx format, so use something like `ssconvert` to convert it to CSV:
 ```bash